 Typical aging rate: ±0.50 ppm/year to ±2 ppm/year

-Temperature controlled crystal oscillators (TCXO) act similarly to OCXOs in that they manage the temperature of the crystal oscillator circuit.
-However, there's also many differences.
+Temperature controlled crystal oscillators (TCXOs) act similarly to OCXOs in that they manage the temperature of the crystal oscillator circuit.
+But there are also many differences.

 The basic building block for a TCXO is a VCXO with approximately ±50 ppm deviation range and a temperature sensitive network.
 This temperature sensitive network (temperature compensation circuit) applies a voltage to the varactor diode that corrects the frequency of the VCXO at any temperature within the operating temperature range.